forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

 These entry points aren’t supported:
 * Asynchronously executed code, including asynchronous tests
     ___
-    **Tip**: Test code between a pair of `startTest` and `stopTest` methods can run synchronously.
+    **Tip**: Code that’s between a pair of `startTest` and `stopTest` methods can run synchronously.
 To debug your asynchronous functionality, use these methods within your tests.
     ___
 * Batch, Queueable, and Scheduled Apex
 * Inbound email